francesctr4/SplitScreen/index.md

 ## Basic concepts

 ### Window
-A separate viewing area on a computer display screen as part of a GUI.
+The Window is a separate viewing area on a computer display screen as part of a GUI.

 ### Render
-The process that turns the code you write on an application into something interactive.
+To Render is the process that turns the code you write on an application into something visible and/or interactive on screen.

 ### Renderer
-The piece of code that turns code instructions into an interactive rendering context.
+The Renderer is the piece of code that turns code instructions into an interactive rendering context.

 ### Camera
-Designates the point of view that the players will have presented on their screens.
+The Camera designates the point of view that the players will have presented on their screens.

 ### Viewport
-Is a region of the screen used to display a portion of the total image to be shown.
+The Viewport is a region of the screen used to display a portion of the total image to be shown.

 ## ¿Renderer vs Camera vs Viewport?